Here are a few examples to help you cite your sources in APA format:

 Example 2: Adams et al. (2009) discovered who forced the chicken to cross the road.

-When a source’s author is a company, organization or other group, the name of that group goes in the author position.
-If the group name can be or is commonly abbreviated, there is a different way to cite it than if it cannot be abbreviated.
-With abbreviated groups, the first citation is different than all the following citations.
+When a source's author is a company, organization , or other group, the name of that group goes in the author position.

-The chicken was forced to cross the road (Stanford University, 2020).
+Example 1: The chicken was forced to cross the road (Stanford University, 2020)

-Example of a book with no author given: The chicken made a conscious decision to cross the road (The Big Book of Chickens, 2015).
+Example of a book without an author given: The chicken made a conscious decision to cross the road (The Big Book of Chickens, 2015).

-Example of a journal article with no author given: The chicken did not want to cross the road ("The Case of the Chicken and the Road," 2016).
+Example of an article with no author given: The chicken did not want to cross the road ("The Case of the Chicken and the Road," 2016).

 When a source does not have a date listed, use n.d. in the in-text citation in place of the date.

 Example of an article with no date given: Chickens often cross roads when they are hungry (Johnson et al., n.d.).